boku7/boku7.github.io/_posts/2020-04-26-SLAE64_5-execveAnalysis.md

 For the fifth assignment of the SLAE64, I analyzed three payloads from msfvenom.
 This is the first payload, `linux/x64/exec`.

 # Execve Anaylsis
 We will be analyzing the msfvenom execve payload.
 This payload has a customizable command that execve will execute.
-To simplify the analysis, the command 'whoami' was chosen.
+To simplify the analysis, the command `whoami` was chosen.
 ## Generating the MSFVenom Payload
 Here we generate the payload on Kali Linux and output it to the C format.
 This allows us to easy add it to our host shellcode.c program.
 ```bash